Winds-AI/Frontend-development-mcp-tools/README.md

 - For a peek on future updates, please refer to `FUTURE_PLANS.md`.
 - For getting an overview of the project, please refer to `PROJECT_OVERVIEW.md`.

+### Give this repo a star ⭐ if you find it useful.
+It will help me to keep working on this project.
+### For any suggestions, discussion or any other queries reach out and give me a follow on [LinkedIn](https://www.linkedin.com/in/meet-limbani/).

 ## Motivation

 At this point in time, I think the models are capable of doing a lot of things, but they are not able to do it in a way that is helpful to the user because of a lack of context.